dhruvmaindola227/InMemDb/README.md

-Please add vessels.json in the Data folder (InMemoryDataBase\InMemoryDataBase\Data)
+Please create Data folder parallel to the .csproj file and add the vessels.json in the Data folder